Crafting Imperceptible On-Manifold Adversarial Attacks for Tabular Data: Results and Discussion

+\paragraph{Scope of GAN comparison} The GAN baseline in Table~\ref{tab:gan_comparison} was evaluated only on reconstruction quality because conventional tabular GANs do not provide an explicit inference mapping \(x\mapsto z\).
+A fair latent-space adversarial comparison requires an encoder or inference mechanism (for example BiGAN/ALI \citep{donahue2016adversarial} or a separately trained encoder) that enables mapping real inputs into the generator latent space.
+Implementing such encoder-enabled GAN variants or adversarially learned inference introduces additional architectural complexity and hyperparameter choices that are not directly comparable to the VAE setup used throughout this work; therefore, evaluating GAN-based adversarial generation is left for future work.
+We emphasise that reconstruction quality, especially for categorical features, is an essential prerequisite for on-manifold adversarial generation, and the reconstruction results reported here motivate our choice of VAEs for the main experiments.

-These reconstruction differences reflect fundamental architectural limitations that impact adversarial generation.
-GANs optimise a min-max objective without explicit reconstruction constraints~\citep{goodfellow2014generative}, providing no incentive to preserve exact feature values or categorical mappings, and suffer from mode collapse where the generator fails to capture full data diversity~\citep{arjovsky2017towards}.
-In contrast, VAEs employ explicit reconstruction loss within the evidence lower bound (ELBO) framework, ensuring the learned latent space maintains semantic correspondence with input features and providing theoretical guarantees that generated samples remain within the data distribution.
-This architectural difference makes VAEs fundamentally better suited for generating on-manifold adversarial examples.
+These reconstruction differences reflect fundamental architectural characteristics that directly affect adversarial generation.
+GANs optimise a min-max objective without explicit reconstruction constraints~\citep{goodfellow2014generative}, providing no incentive to preserve exact feature values or categorical mappings, and they often suffer from mode collapse where the generator fails to capture full data diversity~\citep{arjovsky2017towards}.
+In tabular settings, this instability and lack of invertibility make it difficult to control latent perturbations or ensure that generated samples remain consistent with valid feature combinations.
+In contrast, VAEs employ explicit reconstruction loss within the evidence lower bound (ELBO) framework, ensuring that the learned latent space preserves semantic correspondence between categorical and numerical features and remains continuous and well-structured.
+Because the KL divergence term regularises the posterior $q_\phi(z|x)$ toward the prior $p(z)$, decoded samples lie within high-probability regions of the data distribution, providing a probabilistic guarantee that generated examples stay on-manifold.
+Overall, VAEs offer greater stability, interpretability, and controllability, making them more suitable for generating imperceptible adversarial examples on tabular data.